-a.
-The homepage of the crowdsourcing platform.
+- The homepage of the crowdsourcing platform.
 The UCI Libraries.
 Ming Government Official Titles: A Crowd-Translation Project.
-Retrieved on March 10, 2020 from https://mingofficialtitles.lib.uci.edu/#/.

-b.
-A GIS map showing the global collaboration nature of the project.
+Retrieved on March 10, 2020 from https://mingofficialtitles.lib.uci.edu/#/. - ii.
+A GIS map showing the global collaboration nature of the project.Photo courtesy of Ying Zhang.

-c.
+iii.
 Usage report as of April 14, 2020 for the open-access dictionary.
 The dictionary has been viewed over 9,650 times and has been downloaded nearly 2,880 times, more than 10 online views of the dictionary and 3 downloads per day on average since it was first released on December 30, 2017 at eScholarship.